 Just as human skin gets sunburned from too much sunlight, plant leaves and stems can get scorched by strong UV rays.

-When using UV light, monitor the duration and distance from the plants.
+When using uv light for plants monitor the duration and distance from the plants.

 1.Choose the Right Lamp